We work with Choose Tap to promote tap water as the most sustainable drink.

 So next time you’re thirsty, make the sustainable choice and Choose Tap.

-Here are some of the ways you can get involved with Choose Tap through MidCoast Council:
+Here are some of the ways you can get involved:

 Permanent Hydration Stations

-To help provide access to free tap water on the go, we have installed a range of permanent hydration stations throughout our area.
-Check out our map of hydration stations, and don’t forget to bring a re-usable bottle next time you leave the house.
+Free tap water is available at any one of our permanent hydration stations throughout the region.
+Check out our map of hydration stations, or the list of locations below, and don’t forget to bring a re-usable bottle next time you leave the house.

 - Boomerang Beach, northern end